 Breaking the consumer mentality and ignoring what others have, will keep your debt down in the long run.

 Another personal secret I want to share with you.
 I’m not a huge frugal person.
 But wait, this section is about adopting the mindset, you hypocrite!

 What I’m referring to is extreme frugality.
 Like in the sense of never buy yourself that cup of coffee, because it will make you rich in the future!
 Or never go out to eat, you’ll be able to retire early!

-Yes, it is important to not go out to eat every day or buy something everytime just because you want it.
-But practice some basic frugal concepts.
+Yes, it is important to not go out to eat every day or buy something every time just because you want it.
+But practice some basic frugal living tips.

 I also like to call this the “Millionaire Next Door Mindset” based on the book The Millionaire Next Door.

 Think of things